carlosp420/nymphalidae_diversification/MS.md

 possible to recover only 12 diversification shifts (out of a total of 14) across more than 95% of the trees (supp. mat.
 14--15).

-Figure 6 shows that also the width of confidence intervals on the estimated ages of diversification is correlated with the number of diversification splits that are consistently recovered across the posterior distribution of trees.
+Fig. 6 shows that also the width of confidence intervals on the estimated ages of diversification is correlated with the number of diversification splits that are consistently recovered across the posterior distribution of trees.
 Very narrow confidence intervals are needed in